Chicago Illinois

 Eldridge Hotel, KS (The spirit of Col Eldridge is very happy with the new renovations and the restoration projects being done to keep the hotel competitive).

-Padre Hote, CA (The spirit of Milton “Spartacus” Miller was not pleased with the renovation efforts and wasn’t afraid to show it.
-Plus, the ultimate betrayal; The new owners had gone into partnership with the city of Bakersfield; his sworn enemy!
+Padre Hotel, CA (The spirit of Milton “Spartacus” Miller was not pleased with the renovation efforts and wasn’t afraid to show it.
+Plus, the ultimate betrayal: The new owners had gone into partnership with the city of Bakersfield, his sworn enemy!
 NO!).

-The Chimneys, VA (Spirits who loved the house as it was originally built as a family home, became active when the first floor was turned into a restaurant which was very unpleasing indeed).
+The Chimneys, VA (Spirits who loved the house as it was originally built, as a family home, became active when the first floor was turned into a restaurant which was very displeasing indeed).

-BIOGRAPH THEATER, IL (After the 1970 comprehenive, major gut-wrenching renovation, people had begun seeing paranormal activity that wasn’t occurring before the renovation in the alley).
+Biograph Theater, IL (After the comprehensive 1970 renovation, people began seeing paranormal activity in the alley).

-Places where people have enjoyed themselves while alive, often become a favorite after-life hangout!
+Places where people enjoyed themselves in life, often become favorite afterlife hangouts!

-Wabasha Street Caves, MN (Spirits who loved this place where they partied or had romantic dinners, or experienced times of enjoyment still come here; sometimes photo-bombing social events held today).
+Wabasha Street Caves, MN (Spirits who loved this place where they partied or had romantic dinners or experienced times of enjoyment still come here, sometimes photo-bombing social events).

 Music Hall, MO (Spirits of patrons, both polite and rude still love to come and see shows for free).